Back to all blogs

 As discussed, TSH is the messenger from the brain.
 It is the most common test used to screen for thyroid issues.
 For a fuller explanation of this marker, our how to test thyroid stimulating hormone guide covers how it works and why timing matters.
 While it is an excellent "early warning system," it doesn't tell the whole story.
 It tells us what the brain thinks is happening, but not necessarily how much active hormone is reaching your tissues.

 T4 is the primary hormone produced by the thyroid gland.
-Most T4 in the blood is "bound" to proteins, meaning it isn't active yet.
-We measure "Free" T4 because this represents the hormone that is actually available for your body to use; you can also see the dedicated Free T4 test.
+In the blood, most T4 is "bound" to proteins.
+We prefer to measure Free T4 because this represents the hormone that is actually available for your body to use.

 Free T3 (Triiodothyronine)